Mineral spirits is used for cleaning and getting rid of stains from surfaces. But, can mineral spirits remove paint?

 4. Wipe The Paint Off

-After a few minutes, you should notice that the paint is coming off even without wiping the surface.
-The mineral spirit will dissolve the paint pigments making the paint lose bond.
+After a few minutes, the paint will peel off, even without wiping the surface.
+This is because the mineral spirits will dissolve the pigments and particles making the coating lose its bond.

-Some paint types might even liquefy (turn liquid) when exposed to mineral spirits.
-When you notice that the paint is beginning to fall off, change color, change consistency, or liquefy, it’s time to wipe it off.
+Some paint types might liquefy (turn liquid) when exposed to mineral spirits.
+When the coating starts to fall off, change color, change consistency, or liquefy, it’s time to wipe it off.

-Use a damp rag to clean and wipe the paint and the mineral spirit off the surface.
-After wiping the paint off, examine the surface to be sure all the paint is gone.
-If you still have paint on the surface, apply more mineral spirit on the paint and wipe again.
+Use a clean damp rag to do it.
+After wiping it off, check if all the coating is gone.
+If you have leftovers on the surface, apply more mineral spirit and wipe again.

-When you are satisfied with the result, you can move on to the next step.
+When satisfied with the result, you can move on to the next step.

 5. Clean The Surface With Warm Soapy Water

-To remove paint from concrete, pour mineral spirit directly on the paint and leave it till you notice changes in the paint.
+- Pour the mineral spirits directly on the surface and leave it until you notice changes in the coating.